 Are photochromic lenses suitable for flying?

-Yes, Bigatmo photochromic sunlenses are suitable for flying.
-Our Alutra copper-brown photochromic lenses are activated by UV light and are designed to operate through a specific light transmission range.
+Yes, Bigatmo photochromic sun lenses are suitable for flying.
+Our Alutra copper-brown photochromic lenses are activated by UV light and are designed to operate through a specific light transmission range and are already set at the optimum tint level for flight deck use in their un-activated state.
 Depending on what you are flying (or driving), there will be more or less UV light in the environment.
-For example, only a small amount of UV penetrates the windscreens of an airliner flight-deck, whereas quite a lot might enter the cockpit of a light aircraft with a bubble canopy.
+For example, only a small amount of UV penetrates the windscreens of an airliner flight deck, whereas quite a lot might enter the cockpit of a light aircraft with a bubble canopy.
+The photochromic element activates, and the tint will vary through a specific range depending on the level of UV it is exposed to.
+This makes them suitable for virtually every situation and not just the flying.

 There is quite a lot of misleading information relating to old technology photochromic spectacles and the potential problem of moving from a bright environment to a dark one, rendering the wearer unable to see clearly.
 In real life, I’m not sure where this change from light to dark might occur – when entering cloud it can often appear brighter, anyway, it’s just not a concern.
 We spent eighteen months developing this lens and I would estimate that there have been well over a million hours flown in them, without any issues.